prashanthjayaseelan/ExData_Plotting1/README.md

 <li><b>Sub_metering_3</b>: energy sub-metering No. 3 (in watt-hour of active energy).
 It corresponds to an electric water-heater and an air-conditioner.</li>
 </ol>

-## Description of the script & output files for this assignment:

-Following are the R script & output files:
-a) Plot1.r  - This creates a historgram (PNG image) that shows the "Global active power" in kilowatts in x axis and Frequency in y axis.
-b) Plot1.png - Output of Plot1.r
-c) Plot2.r  - This creates a plot with the days in x axis and Global active power in y axis.
-d) Plot2.png  - Output of Plot2.r
-e) Plot3.r  - This creates a plot shows the sub meter 1, sub meter 2 and sub meter 3 along with the legend.
-f) Plot3.png  - Output of Plot3.r
-g) Plot4.r  - This shows multiple plots i.e. output of plot1, plot2, plot 3 & a plot on "Global Reactive Power" in a 2 x 2 format.
-h) Plot4.png  - Output of Plot4.r